kubeflow/training-operator/docs/proposals/2401-llm-trainer-v2/README.md

 ### `torchtune` Plugin

-As is shown in the [torchtune official document](https://pytorch.org/torchtune/main/tune_cli.html#run-a-recipe) and [source code](https://github.com/pytorch/torchtune/blob/75965d4281b9b76c454630d015221b9933c77bf3/torchtune/_cli/run.py#L113-L118), the distributed training arguments like `--nnodes` and `--nproc_per_node` should be passed ahead of the recipe argument in the command line, and **cannot be passed by the environment variables** in the `PET_XXX` convention.
-And also, `torchtune` is extremely different from the fine-tuning paradigm of `torchrun` because it is **recipe and config-based**, which may need more mutation operations in the config file.
-Here is an [example](https://github.com/Electronic-Waste/kubeflow-llm-trainer/blob/main/torchtune-llm-finetuning.yaml).

-Thus, we need to implement a new plugin for `torchtune` if we decide to adopt `torchtune` as a launcher for LLM fine-tuning on Kubernetes.
-And the new plugin should have these abilities:

-1. Parse distributed training arguments in TrainJob and TrainingRuntime API, and integrate them with the `tune run` command.
-2. Handle overrides in the `torchtune` fine-tuning configuration file.
-3. Validate some requirements.

 **How to Handle Override in Configs**

 As is shown in the official guides, we can pass distributed arguments to `torchtune` and override some parameters in the config, like: